SoloLere/Exam-Tracker/README.md

 # Personal Project - Exam Tracker

-This project is aimed at building my JS coding skills by building web app that can be used to keep track my upcoming exams and pin their locations on OAU map.
+This web app is used to keep track of my exams and pin their locations on OAU map.
+Please note that this project is designed as a desktop application.
+For the best experience, I recommend accessing it on a desktop or laptop device.

 ## Table of contents